 The Scan_Request_Enable parameter enables the Controller to send notifications upon the receipt of a scan request PDU that is in response to an advertisement from the advertising set specified, that contains its device address, and that is from a scanner that is allowed by the advertising filter policy.

-The Host shall not issue this command when advertising is enabled for the specified advertising set; if it does, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when advertising is enabled for the specified advertising set, the Controller shall return the Command Disallowed (0x0C) error code.

-If the Advertising_Handle uses a value greater than the number of supported advertising sets returned by the LE_Read_Number_of_Supported_Advertising_Sets command, the Controller shall return the Insufficient Resources (0x43) error code.
+If the Advertising_Handle uses a value greater than the number of supported advertising sets returned by the LE_Read_Number_of_Supported_Advertising_Sets command, the Controller shall return the Request Rejected Due To Limited Resources (0x0D) error code.

 Command Parameters: